Keto Shepherd’s Pie

 Mashed turnip layer

 - Boil the diced turnips.
-Peel & dice the turnips into small chunks.
-Then boil in a mixture of chicken broth, water and a half of potato until tender.
-The half of a potato is added to neutralize the bitter flavor of the turnips.
-Once tender, drain and return the cooked turnips to the pan to cook the remaining moisture off.
+Peel and dice into small chunks.
+Boil in chicken broth and water with a half potato sitting on top.
+The potato neutralizes the bitter flavor.
+Once tender, drain and return to the pot to dry-cook the remaining moisture off.
+Toss the potato.

-- Puree until mashed.
-Add cooked, diced turnips to a blender, along with heavy cream, salt, butter, black pepper and cheddar cheese.
-Blend until smooth.
+- Blend until smooth.
+Add cooked turnips to a blender with heavy cream, butter, salt, pepper, and cheddar cheese.
+Blend until you’ve got a creamy mash.

 Beef filling

-- Sauté the vegetables.
-Cook the celery, carrot, onion, and green beans in butter until tender.
-Then season with garlic and dried herbs.
+- Saute the vegetables.
+Cook celery, carrot, onion, and green beans in butter until tender.
+Season with garlic and dried herbs.

 - Brown the ground beef until cooked through.

-- Add flavor components.
-Stir in tomato paste, beef broth, Worcestershire sauce, parsley, salt and pepper.
+- Build the sauce.
+Stir in tomato paste, beef broth, Worcestershire sauce, parsley, salt, and pepper.

-- Pour beef mixture into a casserole dish first.
-Spread until even.
+- Pour the beef mixture into a casserole dish and spread even.

-- Spread dollops of mashed turnips over the top of the beef filling.
+- Spread dollops of mashed turnips over the top of the filling.

 Mashed Turnips Ingredients